 General.
 Our profitability primarily depends on our ability to utilize our production capacity effectively, which is affected by, among other things, the demand for our products and our ability to control our manufacturing costs, primarily comprised of labor costs and materials.
 The materials used in our products consist of purchased components and raw materials some of which are subject to fluctuations in the commodity markets such as zinc, brass, aluminum and stainless steel.
-Total material costs represented approximately 48% of our cost of sales in 2023, with commodity-related raw materials representing approximately 13% of our cost of sales.
-After increasing in 2021 and the first half of 2022, prices for the primary commodity-related raw materials used in the manufacture of our locking mechanisms, primarily zinc and brass, generally began to stabilize in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and into 2023 and generally began to soften in the latter half of 2022 and 2022 but were more stable in 2023.
-Although raw commodity costs declined during 2023 from elevated levels experienced in 2021 and 2022, in most cases materials we purchase also include processing and conversion costs such as alloying, extrusion and rolling which continue to be elevated due to costs of labor, transportation and energy.
-Based on current economic conditions, we expect the prices for zinc, brass, aluminum, stainless steel and other manufacturing materials in 2024 to be relatively stable.
+Total material costs represented approximately 46% of our cost of sales in 2024, with commodity-related raw materials representing approximately 13% of our cost of sales.
+Our raw material prices were generally stable through the first half of 2024, although beginning in the latter half of the third quarter we began to experience moderate increases in certain raw material costs, particularly brass.
+The zinc market was volatile in 2024, but we were successful in making strategic spot buys to keep our costs consistent with 2023.
+Prices for aluminum and stainless steel, the primary raw materials used for the manufacture of marine components (including marine exhaust headers and pipes, wake enhancement systems, throttles and trim tabs), were relatively stable in 2024 because we took advantage of volume purchase opportunities during the year.
+In most cases, commodity raw materials we purchase include processing and conversion costs, such as alloying, extrusion and rolling, which remain elevated due to costs of labor, transportation and energy.
+Processing and conversion costs are not expected to decrease and may negate the benefit of softening commodity prices on our purchases.
+Based on current economic conditions, we expect the prices for zinc, brass, aluminum, stainless steel and other manufacturing materials in 2025 to be relatively stable, although governmental actions such as tariffs may impact markets.